Combine (Half-Life): Advisors

-Advisors are large larvae-like aliens which are virtually featureless, with no visible eyes, ears or limbs, though they do possess an eye-like mechanical device attached to the left side of their heads, and detachable mechanical arms.
+Advisors are large larvae-like aliens which are virtually featureless, with no visible eyes, ears or limbs, although they do possess an eye-like mechanical device attached to the left side of their heads, and detachable mechanical arms.
 Their faces are covered by a respirator, which is able to lift to reveal a mouth-like orifice from which they can extend a long and flexible proboscis.
-With this, they can examine objects, or attack and kill other creaturs.
+With this, they can examine objects, or attack and kill other creatures.
 Advisors appear to be feeding upon their victim during their attacks.
 It is implied that Advisors are the Combine's ruling class, with Breen answering directly to them.
 Although Advisors are usually seen in protective pods guarded by Combine soldiers, they also possess psychokinesis with which they are able to float through the air and immobilize other creatures so that their proboscis can examine victims without interference.
 Their appearance was based on the Guild Navigators from the 1984 film Dune.

 Civil Protection

 The Civil Protection is the Combine's primary law enforcement agency on Earth, whose ranks are drawn from unmodified, volunteering humans.
-Commonly referred to as "metrocops", Civil Protection personnel wear light body armor and face masks which resemble a modified PMK gas mask.
+Commonly referred to as "metrocops" or "CPs", Civil Protection personnel wear light body armor and face masks which resemble a modified PMK gas mask.
 They also have voice modifiers, masking their normal voices.
-They typically carry electroshock batons, named Stunsticks ingame and USP Match pistols, and are occasionally equipped with Heckler & Koch MP7 submachine guns.
+They typically carry electroshock batons (named stun-sticks in the game) and pistols, and are occasionally equipped with submachine guns.
 The Civil Protection are frequently brutal in their methods, keeping the local populace in line via intimidation and violence.
 Interrogations, inspections, raids, random beatings, summary executions and acts of police brutality are all used as a means of policing their jurisdictions; the Civil Protection's methods are justified by their role as "protectors of the civilians' well-being".
 On the outskirts of City 17, the Civil Protection carry out constant patrols for escapees from the city.
 Civil Protection personnel are in constant contact with the Combine's Overwatch headquarters, which issues them objectives and situation updates.
 Upon the death of Civil Protection personnel, their armor detects that its wearer is no longer alive and automatically informs the Overwatch of the fatality.